Thomas D. Cabot Associate Professor of Organismic and Evolutionary Bio.

 (Harvard University).
 John has been doing his senior thesis work with us in collaboration with Dan Hartl and Levi Yant.
 He is updating models for tetraploid inheritance for use with genome data and is building an R module for public release.

 Levi Yant: (Harvard University).
 Levi has been working with us on genome scans comparing diploid and tetraploid A. arenosa and is now applying his skills to other species to ask whether similar mechanisms are under selection.

-Nancy Kleckner: (Harvard University).
-The Kleckner lab has been instrumental in discussion of ideas related to mechanisms of meiosis and the idea that crossover interference might be stronger in tetraploids.
+Nancy Kleckner: (Harvard University, MCB).
+Nancy Kleckner has been instrumental in discussion of ideas related to mechanisms of meiosis and the idea that crossover interference might be stronger in tetraploids.
 Brian Arnold is also working on tetraploid yeast in the Kleckner lab, and Dr. Kleckner is a co-sponsor of Kevin Wright's NRSA.

-Dan Hartl: (Harvard University).
+Dan Hartl: (Harvard University, OEB).
 Dan Hartl and his student Russ Corbett-Detig collaborated with us on our work on RADseq biases and we have an ongoing collaboration to develop a set of neutral expectations for polyploid evolution that will account for some of the bizarre things polyploids do.
 We have joint lab meetings with the Hartl lab, and value our ongoing discussions.